-FICO and VantageScore both recommend that your credit utilization remain below 20%.
-Their line of thinking is that a high utilization ratio indicates an overextended credit profile, which suggests a lower probability of repaying the debts.
+FICO and VantageScore both recommend that your credit utilization remains below 30%.
+Their line of thinking is that a high utilization ratio indicates an overextended credit profile, which suggests a lower probability of repaying the debt.

 More specifically, FICO recommends that you use maintain low credit utilization over time.
 They officially state, “… a low credit utilization ratio will have a more positive impact on your FICO Scores than not using any of your available credit at all.”

-That doesn’t mean that you need to pay ridiculous interest charges, only that you make purchases and occasionally show a small balance on your monthly credit card statement.
+That doesn’t mean that you need to pay ridiculous interest charges, only that you make occasional purchases that are reflected on your monthly credit card statement.

 Again, directly from FICO, “Your credit report will reflect the account balance that your lender reported to the credit bureau (typically the balance from your latest monthly statement).
 So even if you pay your credit card balances in full each month, your account balance won’t necessarily show on your credit report as $0.”